-But you should have a content schedule in which you have a new blog post every week or so.
-You could even make it a point to try to post at least two new blog posts every week.
-And you can send out a weekly digest like Inbound does to keep your subscribers updated on new blog posts.
+But your content marketing should have a content schedule in which you have a new blog post every week or so.
+You could even make it a point to try to post at least two new blogs every week.
+And you can send out a weekly digest like Inbound does to keep your subscribers updated on new posts.

-This way, you can attract readers who don’t check your site regularly, but who do subscribe to your weekly digest.
+This kind of email marketing can attract readers who don’t check your site regularly, but who do subscribe to your weekly digest.

 5. Involve Influencers in Content Creation